Skip to main content

 Enabling realtime sync

 Ask the AI to enable sync on a database.
-Your app gets instant local reads and automatic background sync.
+It should wait until the database shows sync: ready before wiring a realtime app.
 See Realtime sync for how it works.

 Deleting a database